gargium/AT-T-Big-Data-Challenge/README.md

 # Welcome to the Boom Bust Index (BBI)
-A predictive housing price index and mapping system
+A predictive housing price index and mapping system.
+Our application implements an algorithm to predict housing price market price trends.

 # Who
+Developers:
 - Nick Griffin
 - Rak Garg
 - Joey Dyer
 - Jason Yang

 # What
+Our stack includes:
 - Python
 - Flask
 - Bootstrap